 If you are involved in a high school athletic booster club, a competitive club team or a local civic group, you probably have parents with a keen interest in college recruiting.
 Offering educational information to those parents and their kids would be a terrific addition to next month's agenda.

-Contact your local NSR representative today for more information or to schedule your free seminar.
-Find your nearest NSR Licensee.
+Contact your local NSR representative today for more information or to schedule your free recruiting seminar.